Marvin Esor

-Marvin Esor (born July 21, 1989 in Paris) is a Martiniquais professional footballer.
-Currently, he plays in the Championnat National 3 for FC Bassin d'Arcachon.
+Marvin Esor (born July 21, 1989 in Paris) is a Martiniquais professional footballer who plays in the Championnat National 3 for FC Bassin d'Arcachon.

 Career

 Club career

 Esor started his career with Bordeaux B.

 After a two-year break, Esor returned to football, joining FC Bassin d'Arcachon in the summer 2018.
 He was later also appointed head coach for the club's U14 team.